 Written by Henry Poskitt

 For more than twenty years Frontend.com have used human-centred and research-driven design to improve consumer products and services.
-We believe that now is the appropriate time to also apply such proven methods to improve employee experience within corporate workplaces.
+We believe that if there’s any time and place to start empowering your employees, then now is the appropriate time to also apply such proven methods to improve employee experience within corporate workplaces.
 This article sketches out our initial thinking about where corporations may best benefit from applying user-centred design principles to maximise their investment on one of their principal assets — their employees.

 All over the world, the nature of work and of the corporate workplace is changing more rapidly than at any time since the Industrial Revolution.
 To take some relevant examples: work-from-home schemes are now commonplace and an increasing number of companies are 100% remote with no premises or infrastructure at all.
 The most traditional measures of work, counting output or time, are becoming less useful in the move towards a knowledge-based service economy.
 Job security is in severe decline in many previously stable sectors such as retail, food production, and manufacturing, where permanent jobs were the norm in the past.